 Initially the ships operated from Plymouth but by the mid-1930's were operating out of the docks in London's East End.
 During the World War II their sailings were transferred to Liverpool.

-October 1936 - The New Zealand Shipping Co., Ltd., announced that, commencing with the sailing of 'Rangltiki' from New Zealand, November 19th 1936 they are doing away with Third Class In their motor vessels 'Rangitiki,' 'Rangitata,' and 'Rangitane' (each 17,000 tons), and substituting a new class called Tourist 'B' at reduced fares.
-The rates vary from £38 to £44 single and £69 to £80 return, according to the accommodation selected, and included passage from Australia to New Zealand.
-All fares are subject to exchange, but even with this addition the rates are extremely low for the accommodation, service, and table provided.
+October 1936 - The New Zealand Shipping Co., Ltd., announced that commencing with the sailing of 'Rangitiki' from New Zealand, November 19th 1936 they were doing away with Third Class in their motor vessels 'Rangitiki,' 'Rangitata,' and 'Rangitane', and substituting a new class called Tourist 'B' at reduced fares.
+The rates varied from £38 to £44 single and £69 to £80 return, according to the accommodation selected, and included passage from Australia to New Zealand.
+All fares were subject to exchange, but even with this addition the rates were extremely low for the accommodation & service provided.

 The Rangitiki was launched on August 29th 1928, her trials revealed an unstable condition when in ballast.
 Topside modifications were made to alleviate this condition prior to entering regular service.
+On February 14th a luncheon held on the ship included Sir James Parr, the New Zealand High Commissioner.
 The Rangitiki departed Southampton on her maiden voyage February 15th, 1929 to Wellington, New Zealand, sailing via Madeira and the Panama Canal.
 Journey time was about five weeks.
+Among the passengers on the maiden voyage were 79 migrants.
 After completing the return trip to the United Kingdom the ship underwent further modifications to improve her stability.
 These alterations affected the bridge structure including the associated deck, shortening of the two funnels, and the adding of more permanent ballast.
 These changes were made to the other two vessels prior to their delivery from the shipyard.

 Another German capital ship to set its sights on a convoy that included the Rangitiki was the heavy cruiser Admiral Hipper.
 Whilst sailing as part of Convoy WS5 late in December 1940 the Admiral Hipper commenced shadowing the convoy southwards some seven hundred miles west of Cape Finnesterre.
 The Admiral Hipper chose to wait for the daylight of Christmas Day 1940 prior to attacking what it thought was a normal trade convoy.
 This assumption was quickly proved wrong to the Admiral Hipper when the first ship it attacked was the heavy cruiser Berwick.
 The Hipper diverted its fire to the scattering convoy and was able to seriously damage the Empire Trooper.
 The threat of a torpedo attack from the Allied destroyers led to the Hipper breaking off the action.
 The convoy reconstituted and reached Freetown on January 6th 1941, spending two days here prior to sailing for Cape Town, reaching here on January 21st 1941.
 After passage through the Red Sea the convoy reached Suez on February 16th 1941.